 The College offers Homework Club to students in all year levels.
 Homework Club provides both peer and teacher support to assist with homework and assessment tasks in a relaxed yet productive setting.
-Homework Club is supported by teachers, tutors and outside volunteers.
+Homework Club is supported by teachers and tutors.
 Attending Homework Club is not compulsory and there is no cost involved for students to attend.

 Additional subject tutorials are also offered each week.
-The days and times for these are published via the student portal each term.
+The days and times for these are published each term.